Military Debt Consolidation Loans for Active and Retired Service members

-Sailors, airmen, soldiers, and marines unable to stay out of serious financial trouble find they are unable to get the security clearance needed for deployment or certain missions.
+Sailors, airmen, soldiers, and marines cannot get security clearance unless they stay out of serious financial trouble.
+This clearance is needed for deployment or certain missions.
 This costs them pay increases and forces the military to put a perhaps less-qualified person in their place, according to the Frontline report.
-In 2008, according to the report, the Navy reported that financial issues accounted for roughly 80% of security clearance revocations and denials – about 1,500 sailors out of 330,000 active-duty navy personnel.
+In 2008, according to the report, the Navy reported that financial issues accounted for roughly 80% of security clearance revocations and denials – about 1,500 sailors out of 330,000 active-duty Navy personnel.
 Capt.
 Mark Patton, chief of staff for the Navy Installations Command, told Frontline that security clearance revocations seriously impact a unit’s mission readiness.

 Military Debt Consolidation Loans Can Help Restore Financial Stability

-As a member of the military, you do not want debt to impede your ability to serve or make a higher pay grade – certainly a counter-productive situation if you are deep in debt.
+As a member of the military, you do not want your debt to impede your ability to serve.
+Neither do you want it to hinder you from a higher pay grade.
+This is certainly a counter-productive situation if you are deep in debt.
 Low-interest loans offered to military members on everything from cars to mortgages, special service member rates on credit cards and attractive finance rates for big screen TVs and other electronics at the base exchange store, however, may have put you in just that situation.

 Military debt consolidation loans may be the best plan of attack to begin to regain financial and military status.
-Many debt relief and consolidation programs exist, but military personnel can gain particular benefits by joining a debt relief program designed specifically for them, according to Military.com.
+Many debt relief and consolidation programs exist.
+However, military personnel can gain particular benefits by joining a debt relief program designed specifically for them.
+This is according to Military.com.
 These programs may include free financial counseling, lower interest rates on the loan, and lower late payment charges.

-Programs specifically tailored to military personnel are offered by several financial service firms and debt consolidation companies, and are typically available to both active duty and retired military personnel, as well as certain other civilian categories of Department of Defense employees.
+Programs specifically tailored to military personnel are offered by several financial service firms and debt consolidation companies.
+These are typically available to both active duty and retired military personnel.
+It is also available to certain civilian categories of Department of Defense employees.

 While most debt consolidation loans require either collateral or an acceptable credit score, military-specific programs are more lenient.
-Some providers use a special credit scoring model that applies to military personnel only, in recognition of the special challenges faced by active military personnel.
-This special scoring model will often make it easier to qualify for a debt consolidation loan, even when the military applicant is credit-challenged.
+Some providers use a special credit scoring model that applies to military personnel only.
+This is in recognition of the special challenges faced by active military personnel.
+This special scoring model will often make it easier to qualify for a debt consolidation loan.
+This is true even when the military applicant is credit-challenged.

 Typically, no collateral is required, and approval rate is very high.
 While programs vary, the best ones will offer fixed rates, which make for easier planning.
-The first question to ask any debt consolidation or credit counseling company you contact is whether or not they have programs for military personnel and/or veterans and how they vary from typical debt relief programs.
+There are a couple of questions to ask debt consolidation or credit counseling companies.
+The first question is whether or not they have programs for military personnel and/or veterans.
+The next question is how they vary from typical debt relief programs.